Access to information

-The application fee for making an access application is $30.
+The application fee for making a formal access application is $30.
 Processing charges can also be imposed at the rate of $30 per hour.
-An advance fee may be required in some circumstances.
-We will let you know in writing if that applies to your application.
+In some circumstances an advance fee may be required.
+A governance representative will let you know in writing if that applies to your application.

-Certain discounts may apply, including financial hardship and public interest grounds.
-For more details see the Information and Privacy Commission’s Fact Sheets.
+Certain discounts may apply, including for reasons of financial hardship and public interest.
+For more details see the Information and Privacy Commission website.

 If you have any questions regarding access to State Records NSW information or you require advice and assistance, please contact email@example.com.

 For more information and resources around the GIPA Act, please contact the Information and Privacy Commission NSW: